 He was gone.

 She sighed.
-Relief washed over her, but it was not enough to deflate the bags suddenly more pronounced under her eyes.
+Relief washed over her, but it was not enough to deflate the swellings suddenly more pronounced under her eyes.
 There was just too much going on in her life right now.
 This craziness was the last thing she needed in her exhausted state.
 Her left hand was shaking.
 She took it off the wheel and stared at it.
 A tiny spider, confused, crawled on a strand of cobweb between her fingers.
 Zara pulled off the road, opened the car door and gently shook the bug on to the grass.
 She shut the door but did not get back on the road immediately.
 She needed a minute.
 To mutter a quick prayer.

-Murder for a price?
+Murder at a price?
 It sounded like crime fiction.
 A total stranger had just offered to commit murder on her behalf, at less than 5% of what she had spent to fill the bags in her boot – grocery that was still going to be declared incomplete by the invading judge and jury in her house.
-Shopping for which she was still going to be scolded like a child by the executioner she hosted against her will…
+Shopping for which she was still going to be scolded like a child by the tyrant she hosted against her will…

-When did human life become so cheap?
+When did a human life become so cheap?

 Or was it some sort of prank and she’d missed the joke?